Local Area Attractions

 Amish driving tour

 Its only been a few years since the Amish arrived, but the area is growing.

 Levi Coffin house

 Underground RR Station for fleeing slaves of pre-Civil War days, this registered National Historic Landmark is a Federal style brick home built in 1839.
-Season: June 1 to August 31 - open Tuesday through Saturday, 1 p.m. to 4 p.m.
+The "History Channel" listed this landmark as one of the top 25 most historic sites in the U.S. Season: June 1 to August 31 - open Tuesday through Saturday, 1 p.m. to 4 p.m.
 September 1 to October 31 - Saturdays only, 1 p.m. to 4 p.m.
-Visit The Levi Coffin House online for more information.

 Friendly, helpful staff